 Physical facilities have undergone major transformations in response to changes in pedagogy and technology and online, location-independent services have emerged as a significant alternative method of service and resource provision.

 Developments in flexible learning are forging stronger collaboration between libraries, teaching & learning units, IT departments and faculties.

+Learning analytics and other data driven measures are being increasingly taken up to optimise learning outcomes.
+University libraries produce and collect large data sets of relevance to learning analytic programs.

 Actions